Annual Salary

 You could find work on a temporary or seasonal contract in an airport before being offered a permanent position.

 You can apply directly to become an airport information assistant.
-Most employers would expect you to have a good standard of general education, including GCSEs at grades 9 to 4 (A* to C) in English and maths, or equivalent qualifications.
+Most employers will expect you to have a good standard of general education, including GCSEs at grades 9 to 4 (A* to C) in English and maths, or equivalent qualifications.

 You'll need to: